Utilizing Community Engagement and Service Resources

 Dialogue as a Form of Reflection

-Among your greatest resources are the students and staff that work with the Department of Community Service and the Waltham Group.
+Among your greatest resources are the students and staff that work with the Department of Student Engagement and the Waltham Group.
 Never hesitate to set up time to reflect and share with a member of our team.
 It is our hope that through dialogue we can make your experience meaningful and worthwhile.